-A certificate from the Statutory Auditors of the Company regarding the compliance ofconditions of Corporate Governance is enclosed as Annexure 7 to this report.
+A certificate from the Statutory Auditors of the Company regarding compliance of theconditions of Corporate Governance is enclosed as Annexure 7.

 Information pursuant to Rule 5 of the Companies (Appointment and Remuneration ofManagerial personnel) Rules 2014

 In terms of Rule 5 of the Companies (Appointment and Remuneration of Managerialpersonnel) Rules 2014 the Company has no employee drawing salary exceeding Rs.
 102 Lakhsper annum or Rs.
 8.50 Lakhs per month during the year under review.
-No employee has drawnremuneration in excess of the remuneration drawn by the Wholetime / Managing Director andholds by himself or along with his spouse and dependent children not less than two percentof equity share capital of the Company.
+No employee has drawnremuneration in excess of the remuneration drawn by the Managing Director and holds byhimself or along with his spouse and dependent children not less than two percent ofequity share capital of the Company.

-List of top 10 employees based on salary drawn in enclosed as Annexure 8 to thisreport.
+List of top 10 employees based on salary drawn is enclosed as Annexure 8.